maozhu0824/Data-Mining-Principles---Association-Rule-/README.md

 # Association Rule Discovery Defined :
 The rules are expressed as “if item A is part of a transaction, then item B is also part of the transaction X percent of the time.” where 0 < X ≤ 100.

+# Three importance evaluation criteria:
+The strengh of an association rule is defined by its confidence factor, which is the percentage of cases in which a consequent appears with a given antecedent;
+The level of support is how frequently the combination occurs in the market basket (database); Lift is equal to the confidence factor divided by the expected confidence; A credible rule has a large relative confidence factor, a relatively large level of support, and a value of lift greater than 1.
+Rules with a high level of confidence but little support should be interpreted with caution.

 # Support:
 Support is the percentage of transactions that contain an itemset X: Pr(𝑋)=100%×𝑁x/𝑁 where 𝑁x is number of transactions that contain an itemset, N is the total number of transactions, support indicates the rate of occurance (relative frequency) of an itemset